 Daylight Savings Change Spain Time

 There are some interesting changes planned for the use of DST.
 Not just in Spain, but all throughout Europe, and specifically the E.U.
 There is a bunch of talk about completely doing away with DST.
 This means not changing the clocks every March and October.
 It’s not 100% a done deal, but potentially, the time change that will happen in a few days might be the last one.
-I think the plan is to ratify the change early in 2019, so we won’t have to worry about this anymore.
+I think the plan is to ratify the change this year, so we won’t have to worry about this anymore.
 Woo hoo!

 I’m not sure what the impact will be to the daily life of the average Spaniard, but it’s one less thing to worry about.